The IBS Interrupt™ Perspective:

-Trying to make sense of it all
+Trying to make sense of IBS symptoms and mystery flares

-IBS symptoms don't make senseIBS busting is like being in a detective movie.
-You have the crime (the pain) and all you have to go on are your symptoms scattered around or hidden in odd places as clues.
+You have the crime (the pain) and all you have to go on are your symptoms scattered around, or hidden in odd places as clues.

 But it’s not as easy as Cluedo, where you can proceed logically to find the culprit.

-IBS is much more complex and elusive.
-As hard as you try symptoms just don’t make sense.
+IBS is more complex and elusive.

-Have you ever had the situation where you think you might be on to something, and then a flare-up starts up and you go back to square one?
+Have you ever had the situation where you think you might be “on to something”, and then a flare-up starts up and you go back to square one?

 If you can’t really see any pattern to speak of, this stops you moving forward.
 So you have no option but to go back to taking meds and trying to “manage symptoms”.